Frequently Asked Questions

 • HERC facilitates classes that are offered by gifted tutors.
 These tutors are available as independent contractors.
 Parents may hire these tutors to assist them in teaching various subjects via these classes.
 Classes are held at HERC’s campus one or two days per week during the school term.

-• HERC makes available various testing instruments at different times of the year, including, but not limited to, TerraNova, Pre-ACT (ACT prep), ASVAB, and PSAT (SAT prep).
+• HERC makes available various testing instruments at different times of the year, including, but not limited to, ITBS, Pre-ACT (ACT prep), and ASVAB.

 • HERC sponsors various student clubs which meet on campus monthly.
 These clubs may also participate in off-campus activities and events, and sponsor group activities for HERC students.

-• HERC sponsors a graduation ceremony the first Friday of June every year for homeschooled senior and eighth grade graduates.
+• HERC sponsors a graduation ceremony for homeschooled senior and eighth grade graduates.

 • HERC publishes a yearbook each year, whereby homeschoolers can document their attendance and memorialize activities.